Command Reference

 Scan connected storage for files and update the index.

-filefortress remotes scan <remote_name>
+filefortress remotes scan <remote_name_or_id>

 Fetches file information from the specified remote storage.